junxit/us-congress-bills-116/bill.md

       >       - **(ii)** *Rule of construction* Nothing in this subparagraph shall be construed to prohibit the Center from providing work product described in clause (i) to a law enforcement agency for the purpose of assisting in a criminal investigation.
       > - **(g)** *Funding*
       >   - **(1)** *Mandatory payments*
-      >     - **(A)** *Fiscal year 2020* Not later than 30 days after the date of the enactment of this subsection, the corporation shall make a mandatory payment of $20,000,000 to the Center for operating costs of the Center for fiscal year 2020.
+      >     - **(A)** *Fiscal year 2021* On January 4, 2021, the corporation shall make a mandatory payment of $20,000,000 to the Center for operating costs of the Center for fiscal year 2021.
-      >     - **(B)** *Subsequent fiscal years* Beginning on January 1, 2020, the corporation shall make a mandatory payment of $20,000,000 to the Center on January 1 each year for operating costs of the Center.
+      >     - **(B)** *Subsequent fiscal years* For fiscal year 2022 and each fiscal year thereafter, the corporation shall make a mandatory payment of $20,000,000 to the Center not later than the close of business on the first regular business day in January.
       >   - **(2)** *Funds from national governing bodies* The corporation may use funds received from 1 or more national governing bodies to make a mandatory payment required by paragraph (1).
       >   - **(3)** *Failure to comply*
       >     - **(A)** *In general* The Center may file a lawsuit to compel payment under paragraph (1).